alexisakira/alexisakira.github.io/_misc/string.md

 ![Starting crosses](/assets/images/string_cross_start3.jpg)

-Finally, hold the loose end gently not to lose it, and pull both ends to gently tie the knot.
+Finally, hold the loose end gently so you don't lose it, and pull both ends to tie the knot.
 It should look like the picture below.

 ![Starting crosses](/assets/images/string_cross_start4.jpg)